herotechcourse/kotlin-racingcar-precourse/README.md

 # kotlin-racingcar-precourse
+`Kotlin Racing Car`
 by Rizki Pramadhan (rizki.pramadhan@itsprmd.id)

-**Features:**

-- Input Car Name
+A simple simulation of car racing made in Kotlin.
+Cars move forward based on random number generation.

+## Overview
+The project implements the racing game with the following features
+- Customizable car names by the user
+- Race progress display
+- Winner determination and display with possible tie

+## Features
+- **Application**: Application entry point.
-  - Handle the input for multiple car names with given restrictions
+  - Contains input for car names and number of rounds

-- Car Object
-  - Store details about a car
-    - Name
+    - Validation logic for car names: Only accepts car name with comma delimiter and with less than 5 characters
+    - Validation logic for number of rounds: No numbers below 1 are permitted
+- **Car**: Main logic for name and race distance calculation
-    - Position in race
+- **Race**: Runtime logic for the race
-    - Number of movement for each round
+  - Validates the car's movement for each round

-- Race Logic
+  - Calls Race Display feature for every update to the race (rounds and race result)
-  - Initializes the race
+- **Race Controller**: Initializes the race with the given names and rounds
+- **Race Display**: Prints out the race progress and result to the console

+## Testing
+- **ApplicationTest**: end-to-end test
+- **CarTest**: Validates car movement logic and name setting
-  - Recieve input for number of rounds
+- **InputTest**: Validates input for names and rounds
-  - Running the race
-  - Display race progress and winner(s)
+- **RaceTest**: Validates the execution of a race and winner determination